78-t0b1/NLPstudy/README.md

 ## Week 1: Introduction to NLP
 ### Day 1-2: Basics of NLP
-- **Objective**: Study the fundamental concepts of NLP: What is NLP, history, and applications.
+- **Objective**: Study the fundamental concepts of NLP: What is NLP, its history, and applications?
 - **Tasks**:
   - Read about the history and applications of NLP.
   - Watch introductory videos on NLP.